openpaul/bincompress/README.md

 Feel free to suggest massive changes if you want.

 ### Known Issues/Todo
+- Does not retain order of contigs
 - No tests
 - No validation of input data
 - No validation of successfull restore
 - No documentation
+- The tool should work with JSON rather than CSV tbh